Facial Nerve Disorders Clinic Takes a Multidisciplinary Approach

 She plans to start a research arm of the facial nerve disorders clinic to look at how the treatments provided there affect function and quality of life.

-Founder and Co-Director, Facial Nerve Disorders Clinic
+Director, Facial Nerve Disorders Clinic

 Fellowship: Surgery, facial plastic and reconstructive, University of Minnesota Hospitals and Clinics, Minneapolis, Minn.